acdh-oeaw/VELD_spec/README.md

 ### \<ADDITIONAL>

-Any arbitrary non-veld data, expressed as any kind of yaml data (allowing single values, nested key-values, lists, etc), which might be necessary for internal use or extending functionality not covered by VELD.
+Any arbitrary non-veld data, expressed as any kind of yaml data (allowing single values, nested key-values, lists, etc.), which might be necessary for internal use or extending functionality not covered by VELD.

 example:
 ```